FOI and COVID-19: Frequently Asked Questions for members of the public

 If your request seeks access to train CCTV footage, you should still lodge your request to ensure the relevant CCTV footage is secured (if not secured, it is possible the footage could be destroyed in accordance with the agency’s destruction policy).
 OVIC encourages applicants to discuss options with the agency as to when access is or will be available for the purpose of processing the relevant train CCTV footage.

 In addition, the Department of Education and Training has advised that access to documents located at some schools is restricted, due to limited staff at schools and/or staff working remotely.

 If your FOI request seeks access to school records stored in hard copy format (and possibly electronic format), it would be reasonable for an agency to seek your agreement to limit your request to accessible documents in the first instance and to suggest that a further request be made at a later date when access is available.

 If documents are stored and accessible to an agency, then no deferral would be necessary, as staff working remotely can still access those documents.

-OVIC encourages agencies and applicants to take a flexible and practical approach to making and managing FOI requests.
+OVIC continues to encourage agencies and applicants to take a flexible and practical approach to making and managing FOI requests.
 Communicate with the agency and work together to find an outcome that works.